MMGGYY66/metrics-webapp-capstone-project/README.md

 # 📖 space travellers group-project <a name="about-project"></a>

- This React capstone project is about building a mobile web app to check a list of metrics that I will create making use of React and Redux.
-An API is used to provide numeric data about a topic and then build the webapp around it.
-The webapp will have two pages: one page with a list of items (homepage) and another page for the item details.
+ This capstone project is about building a mobile web app to check a list of companies and their financial metrics created by making use of React and Redux.
+An API (https://financialmodelingprep.com/api/v3/nasdaq_constituent) is used to provide numeric data about companies and then build the webapp around it.
+The webapp will have two pages: one page with a list of items of companies (homepage) and another page for the item details (company details).
+ Original Design Official by [Nelson Sakwa](https://www.behance.net/gallery/31579789/Ballhead-App-%28Free-PSDs%29).

 ## 🛠 Built With <a name="built-with"></a>